AritraRock/stocks-monitor/README.md

 ```
 Access the frontend application at http://localhost:3000 in your browser. (without starting backend you won't be able to register or login)

-# Password Constraints in Django Application
+# Password Constraints for Registration

 This repository contains AUTH_PASSWORD_VALIDATORS that enforces certain constraints on passwords to enhance security.
 Below are the constraints defined in the application's settings: